 - include, in the owner’s manual, information on the risk of rollover, and

 - meet certain requirements in the US or European standards for quad bikes and have a spark arrestor that conforms to the US or Australian standards

 - have an operator protection device (OPD) fitted or integrated into its design to help protect riders from the risk of serious injury or fatality as a result of being crushed or pinned in the event of a rollover by holding the quad bike off the ground, and

 - meet minimum stability requirements for lateral, rearward and forward static stability.

-In preparation for the first stage of requirements, the Australian Competition and Consumer Commission (ACCC) has released videos and facts sheets to help consumers and quad bike suppliers understand the changes on 11 October 2020 and 11 October 2021.
+The Australian Competition and Consumer Commission (ACCC) has released videos and facts sheets to help consumers and quad bike suppliers understand the changes.